SMA Students Pitch their way to Success!

 Janet: Yes.
 I am interested in all aspects of production.
 I would attend most script writing courses whenever I can whether they are for dramas, movies, sitcoms, documentaries.

 Hani: Of course!
-More writing classes.
-Transmedia-related classes.
+More writing and Transmedia-related classes.

 Please login to add comment